tediferJones/password-manager/README.md

 ## How it works
 This app uses
 [PBKDF2](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/deriveKey#pbkdf2_2)
 to implement password based encryption.
-You're vault is always sent and received in an encrypted state, and your decryption password never leaves your machine.
+Your vault is always sent and received in an encrypted state, and your decryption password never leaves your machine.
-This way your passwords are always secure.
 In addition, every time your vault changes it will be re-encrypted and uploaded to the database with a new IV.
-The downside of this strategy is that if a user forgets their decryption password there is no way to restore the vault.
+The downside of this strategy is that if a user forgets their decryption password there is no way to restore their vault.

 If a user chooses to share an entry, a copy of this entry will be encrypted with the recipients username and sent to the share table.
 The next time the recipient